Kollam-Kottarakkara Diocese of the Church of South India

 The Kollam-Kottarakkara Diocese is one of the twenty-four dioceses of the Church of South India.
 It comprises parishes in Attingal, Vembayam, Chenkulam, Kundara, Kottarakkara, Manjakkala, Punalur and Ayiranelloor regions, which span the Thiruvananthapuram, Kollam and Pathanamthitta districts.
+The Church of South India is a United Protestant denomination.

 History of the Diocese

 Kollam-Kottarakara diocese was formed on 9 April 2015 after a special conference of the Church synod in Chennai.
 The parishes of the Kollam-Kottarakara diocese were formerly part of the South Kerala Diocese.soon after the firmationew of the Diocese Rt.
 Rev. Dharmaraj Rasalam was appointested as Moderaters Commissary.